strmprivacy/cli/README.md

 ## Installation

+### Builds
+The STRM CLI is available for major OS platforms: Linux, Mac and Windows.
+Please note Windows builds are not tested by us, but should work properly.

 ### Manually

 Download the latest release for your platform from the [releases page](https://github.com/strmprivacy/cli/releases/latest).
 Put the binary somewhere on your path.

+#### Authentication
+Authentication is handled through the browser with the `strm auth login` command.
+If you can't login through browser (e.g. when using the CLI in scripts or on remote machines), a headless auth flow is supported through the `--remote` and `--non-interactive` flags.
+Note: this requires both a browser-accessible machine to run `--remote` to initiate authentication and the non-browser machine to run `strm auth login --non-interactive`.
+The help command `strm auth login --help` also provides directions.

 #### Shell Completion

 In order to set up command completion, please follow the instructions below:

 - for `bash` users \
   add the following line to your `.bash_profile` or `.bashrc`:
   `source <(strm completion bash)` or, to load completions for each session, execute once:
   - Linux users: `strm completion bash > /etc/bash_completion.d/strm`
   - macOS users: `strm completion bash > /usr/local/etc/bash_completion.d/strm`
 - for `zsh` users \
   ensure that shell completion is enabled, then run (only needs to be done once):
   `strm completion zsh > "${fpath[1]}/_strm"`